thisisbalu/exception-decoded/_posts/spring/2024-06-18-spring-connectionclosedexception.md

 Welcome to another informative blog post on the intricacies of working with Spring framework!
 In this article, we will delve into the topic of ConnectionClosedException, a common exception encountered when using Spring.
 We will explore what this exception means, its causes, and provide troubleshooting tips along with best practices to deal with it effectively.

-So, grab your beverage of choice, sit back, and let's get started on this 15-minute read!

 ConnectionClosedException is an exception thrown when a connection is unexpectedly closed or terminated while attempting a communication operation.
 In the context of Spring, this exception typically occurs when there is an issue with database connectivity or network-related problems.
 It is a subclass of the IOException class, representing an input or output exception that occurred during communication.